-A petition for reestablishment of the legal parent and child relationship may be filed by the county attorney under the Family Reunification Act of 2013, Minn.
+A petition for reestablishment of the legal parent and child relationship may be filed by the county attorney, or parent whose parental rights were terminated, under the Family Reunification Act of 2013, Minn.
 Stat. § 260C.329.
 The petition shall be reviewed by the court, and the resulting order processed by court administration, as provided in Minn.
 Stat. § 260C.329.